human-ai-lab/TTSDS-ID-JP/README.md

 This **"Indonesian Folklore Storytelling in Japanese with Text-to-Speech (TTSDS-ID-JP)"** project proposes an integrated framework for cross-lingual folklore preservation by automating the conversion of Indonesian folk narratives into Japanese speech.
 The system combines machine translation and text-to-speech (TTS) synthesis: Google Translate converts Indonesian text into Japanese, and a fine-tuned Style-Bert-VITS2 model generates high-quality, expressive speech.
 The models in this project were fine-tuned on a dataset sourced from the YouTube channel of the virtual YouTuber (VTuber) [Suo Sango](https://www.youtube.com/@SuoSango).

 This work is intended for use within the private research community of the Human-AI Interaction Laboratory at Nara Institute of Science and Technology University (NAIST).
+For scholarly investigations, please contact the author at michaelbrian2002@gmail.com to obtain either the pre-fine-tuned model on `Hugging Face` or your own fine-tuned model.

 **Note:** As this repository contains models fine-tuned on a custom dataset, you must provide your own tokens and credentials to clone and use it.